outlyer/RHEOS/readme.md

 Devices will show "Streaming from LMS" on their display and in the HEOS app.

 Cover art and metadata are not shown on the HEOS app or on the playback device.
+Windows firewalls can cause some issues.
+If a HEOS device is found and selected but doesnt play even a when CD resolution is selected take a look at the firewall.
+Allow two specific executable files to be passed throu ./ROON/UPnP/Bin/RHEOS2UPnP and ./ROON/UPnP/Bin/Squeezelite/